anvlbl/pgnode-mgm/README.md

 ## Basic CRUD app

-basic app for interacting with the database
+App for interacting with the database with the simple UI

 ## The stack of used libraries and technologies